What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 ACCOMMODATION

-We stay in casas particulares (Cuban version of B&B's) in Old Havana and Centro Habana.
+We stay in casas particulares (Cuban version of B&B's) in Old Havana and Centro Habana (Other areas by request).
 This is a form of lodging extremely popular in Cuba.
 It's cheaper than a hotel, but more importantly it's a much better way to submerge one self in the authentic Cuba by staying in the house of Cubans.
-And in real living neighborhoods.

 Participants can upgrade to a hotel if they prefer so at an extra cost.
-Please ask us to quote.
+They can also book their own accommodation and subtract the housing offered by us from the tour fee.

 FOOD